 What to expect from your doctor

-- How often have you had episodes of a fast heartbeat?
+- How often do you have episodes of a fast heartbeat?

 - Does anything, such as exercise, stress or caffeine, seem to trigger or worsen episodes?

-- Does anyone in your family have heart disease or a history of arrhythmias?
+- Does anyone in your family have heart disease or a history of irregular heartbeats (arrhythmias)?

-- Has anyone in your family experienced cardiac arrest or died suddenly?
+- Has anyone in your family had sudden cardiac death or died suddenly?